updated December 2021

 want to continue?
 Checkpoint Charlie is great for a more underground feel of Amsterdam

 Route description: Coming from the Dam?
 Perhaps you just visited the royal palace and now you’re walking along the Raadhuistraat all the way to the Western Church (Westerkerk.)
 Climb up to the Westerkerk’s tower: the view from above is incredible.
 Stop for lunch at Pancakes Amsterdam in the Nine Streets and stroll around this lively neighborhood of quaint canal views, eateries and all types of boutique-shopping opportunities.
 Once you’re ready for your apple pie fix walk 11 minutes along the gorgeous Prinsengracht canal and you’ll find cafe Winkel 43 in a corner building.
 If it’s Saturday you’ll find a food + flea market in the area too.
-The atmosphere is great but the line for apple pie will be all the longest.
+The atmosphere is great but the line for apple pie can be long.
+Patience is required.
 Walk around De Jordaan in the direction of Brouwergracht for some of the most picturesque canal views of Amsterdam.
 Make sure to check out The Movies in the Haarlemmerdijk too, the oldest running cinema in Amsterdam, in art-deco style.
 Their restaurant is commendable too.

 For (specialty) coffee: Toki at the Binnen Dommersstraat